Mass Cultural Council logo

 What does it mean to apply with a fiscal agent?

-A fiscal agent is a nonprofit or municipal organization that agrees to act as the legal and contractual representative of the unincorporated group.
+A fiscal agent is an organization that agrees to act as the legal and contractual representative of the unincorporated group.
 They can provide a variety of services as part of the agreement, but the most important is that they maintain supervision over the funds, making sure that they are used for the purpose of the agreement.

 Grantees using a fiscal agent will not be paid directly, the fiscal agent will complete the contract and receive the payment on the grantees’ behalf.